Last Updated: May 26, 2023 Published: May 1, 2021

 Data Mesh is a ‘socio-technical’ approach that requires changes to the organization across all three dimensions of people, process and technology.
 Organizations that adopt Data Mesh may spend 70% of their efforts on people and processes and 30% on the technology to enable the future Data Mesh state.

 Embarking on a Data Mesh journey will result in significant organizational changes and adjustments to employees’ roles.
 Existing workers will be critical to the success of adopting a Data Mesh, as they have invaluable tacit knowledge to contribute to the Data Mesh journey.
-Therefore, the transition of data ownership from a central data team to decentralized domains should be approached as well as a realignment of existing data-focused employees.
+Therefore, the transition of data ownership from a central data team to decentralized domain-driven design should be approached as well as a realignment of existing data-focused employees.
 There are also changes to management hierarchies and also reward mechanisms.

 To promote a sustainable and agile data architecture, implementing Data Mesh will require process changes within the organization.
 If we consider data governance, new processes around data policy definition, implementation and enforcement will be required which will impact the process of accessing and managing data, as well as the processes pertaining to exploiting that data as part of business-as-usual(BAU) business processes.